cenviity/jj/docs/tutorial.md

 C is also resolved (since it modified only a different file).

 By the way, if we want to get rid of B1 now, we can run `jj abandon ovknlmro`.
-That will hide the commit from the log output and will rebase any descendants to its parent.
+That hides the commit from the log output and rebases its descendants (if any) to its parent.

 ## The operation log